bhasarma/stock-market-prediction/README.md

 # Stock Market Prediction

-This repository contains the capstone project-2 carried out as part of online course [Machine Learning Zoomcamp](https://github.com/alexeygrigorev/mlbookcamp-code/tree/master/course-zoomcamp) designed and instructed by [Alexey Grigorev](https://github.com/alexeygrigorev) and his team from [DataTalks.Club](https://datatalks.club/).
-This project was 2 weeks long and peer-reviewed.
-Idea of this project is to implement everything that we have learnt in 11 weeks of courseworks.
+This repository contains the notebook, code and documentation related to this project **Stock Market Prediction**.
+Idea of this project is to continue my learning after two previous projects on [Predicting Term Deposit](https://github.com/bhasarma/mlcoursezoom-camp/tree/main/WK08-09-midterm-project)(tabular data) and [kitchenware classifier](https://github.com/bhasarma/kitchenware-classification-project) as part of the [Machine Learning Zoomcamp Course](https://github.com/bhasarma/mlcoursezoom-camp).

 ## Table of Contents:
 1. Business Problem Description